carltheperson/advanced-js-objects/chapters/chapter-8.md

 paul.sayName() // My name is Paul
 ```

 Under the hood, classes mainly use concepts covered in the previous chapters.
-In fact, almost all the functionality classes provide can be implemented without them.
+In fact, almost all the functionality classes provide can be implemented without them[^func-class-diff].
 This was done for many years before classes were introduced in 2015.
 Nevertheless, classes make development a lot easier.

 # Classes are constructors